NM-90/Stock-analysis/README.md

 # Stock-analysis
-Stock Analysis
+Stock Analysis/Excel VBA

 ## Overview of Project
-    To help Steve analyze 2017 and 2108 stock data.
+    To help Steve analyze 2017 and 2108 stock data more effeciently.

 ### Purpose
-    Steve wants to find the total daily volume and yearly return for all stocks in 2017 and 2018 and I used Excel VBA code to refactor an earlier code to run the data faster.
+    Steve wants to find the total daily volume and yearly return for all stocks in 2017 and 2018 using cleaner and better code.
+I used Excel VBA code to refactor an earlier code to run the data faster.

-    In this projext the word "stock" is replacted with "ticker".
+    Of note, this projext the word "stock" is replacted with "ticker".
 Several tickers(stocks) were compared to see which ones gave the best yearly returns(volume).

 ## Results